EDITORIAL CHECK

 Most first-time visitors do best when they begin in a more open section, test the pace there, pass briefly through the busiest photo areas, and then return to a calmer part of the loop.
 That structure keeps Seokchon readable instead of turning the whole outing into one crowded spring checkpoint.

-Even in blossom season, the strongest results often come after leaving the most crowded point and rebalancing the frame somewhere with more breathing room.
+Even in blossom season, the strongest results come after leaving the most crowded point and rebalancing the frame somewhere with more breathing room.

 In practice, the best Seokchon Lake photo spots are the ones where water, walking flow, blossom color, and city background stay balanced together.